fish-meister/pulse/README.md

 # Levelling
 A competitive way to ensure User engagement in your Server.
 - `/level` Check your level and XP for the Server that you are in
+- `/setlevelchannel [channel] ⚙️` Set a channel to receive levelling notifications